-As far as a foreigner is concerned, there’s not a huge difference between all the banks so I recommend choosing yours based on convenience.
+For the average person, there’s not a huge difference between these banks, so I recommend choosing yours based on convenience.
 Which branches and ATM’s do you see most often in your city or near your neighborhood?

 Convenience is key.

-Not sure if you need to open a bank account in China?
-Consider this: if you want to buy train tickets online or do any sort of online shopping on Taobao (China’s Amazon-like marketplace), you must have a local bank account.
+Also, are you not sure if you need to open a bank account in China?
+Consider this: if you want to buy China train tickets online, set up your phone to pay with WeChat, or do any sort of online shopping on Taobao (China’s Amazon-like marketplace), you must have a local bank account.

 Why NOT to Open a China Bank Account